 URA SECTION AMENDED CHANGE REMARKS 101(6)(A) Extends URA coverage to persons as a direct result of rehabilitation, demolition or acquisition by a private entity.
 101(11) Defines "displacing agency" to include person without power of eminent domain carrying out a program or project with Federal financial assistance that results in displacement.
-202(a)(4) Adds new payment up to \$10,000 for establish business expenses to "re-establi by current regulations; as component of payment for actual reasonable documented moving expenses.
-Some expenses to resh a business" mandated 203(a) Raises ceiling on replacement containing housing payment for 180-day test, homeowner-occupant from \$15,000 effect. to \$22,500.
-Under present regulations "make whole" financial means the payment ceiling has no 204(a) Reduces period covered by rental assistance payment from 48 to 42 months.
-Raises ceiling on total rental containing assistance payment from \$4,00 financial means test, to \$5,250. effect.
-Under present regulations 00 "make whole" the payment ceiling has no 204(b) Eliminates present matching requirement for down-payment assistance payment above \$2,000.
-Permits displacing agency to cap budgeting cash down payment at amount potential Eliminates existing problem of person for project in which would receive if renting a replacement dwelling. downpayment assistance costs are much higher than potential rental assistance costs.
-205(c)(3) Revises (relaxes) law to require permit referral to comparable replacemen caps housing before person is ordered meaningful. to move.
+202(a)(4) Adds new payment up to \$10,000 for expenses to "re-establish a business" as component of payment for actual reasonable documented moving expenses.
+Some expenses to m-establish business mandated by current regulations; 203(a) Raises ceiling on replacement housing payment for 180-day homeowner-occupant from \$15,000 to \$22,500.
+Under present regulations containing "make whole" financial means test, the payment ceiling has no effect.
+204(a) Reduces period covered by rental assistance payment from 48 to 42 months.
+Raises ceiling on total rental assistance payment from \$4,000 to \$5,250.
+Under present regulations containing "make whole" financial means test, the payment ceiling has no effect.
+204(b) Eliminates present matching requirement for down-payment assistance payment above \$2,000.
+Permits displacing agency to cap cash down payment at amount person would receive if renting a replacement dwelling.
+Eliminates existing problem of budgeting for project in which potential downpayment assistance costs are much higher than potential rental assistance costs.
+205(c)(3) Revises (relaxes) law to require referral to comparable replacement housing before person is ordered meaningful. to move.
 Significant change.
-It would it URA rules that make payment under Sections 203 and 204
+It would permit URA rules that make payment caps under Sections 203 and 204 301(2) Permits establishment of procedures for waiving appraisal of low-value property у.